po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   ```bash
   git add .
   ```
-* To see the project changes to be committed, we use `git status`.
+* To see the project changes to be committed, use `git status`.
 This will show a list of the files that have been staged.

   ```bash
   git status
   ```
-* To commit the changes, we use `git commit` and add a commit message.
+* To commit the changes, use `git commit` and add a commit message.
 A good commit message should describe the changes made.

   ```bash
   git commit -m "Add index.html and style.css files"